arubhardwaj/disambiguation/README.md

 ## Final_Merge.R

 In this final script, `merged_disambig_apps.csv` and `patents_inventors_merged.csv` are merged.
-There was some trouble in merging these two data files because of being very large, therefore I extracted the rows which had common `patent_id` in both datasets.
-It reduced the row count and it become possible to process them further.

-Then, I merged `patent_id` column with `lastname` column.
-Since there were many duplicates in `patent_id`  it was not possible to process them.
-Algorithm of `merge()` of R was not able to process with too many duplicates and crashing.
+Then, I coombined `application_number` column with `firstname`, `middlename` and `lastname` column.

-The merged result of these 2 columns is named as `ID` column.
-In the last step, `merged_disambig_apps.csv` and `patents_inventors_merged.csv` were merged according to `ID` column.
+The combined result of these 3 columns is named as `ID` column.
+In the last step, `merged_disambig_apps.csv` and `patents_inventors_merged.csv` were merged according to the `ID` column.

-Merged file is exported as `all_merged.RDs`.
+Merged file is exported as `last_merged.RDs`.
 File become super large after the merge, so it was difficult to export in CSV.
 However, R's data file exported it in compressed `RDs` format.